BaybhinProgramming25/Custom-Honeypot/README.md

 # Setting up the Honeypot

+**NOTE:** Make sure to do these steps on the Honeypot Ubuntu Device.
+DO NOT PERFORM THESE STEPS ON THE SIEM DEVICE.

 ## 1: Update the OS

 Run the following commands to update and upgrade the packages